Archived Knowledge Base articles from T.I. Performance.

 1. Wipe off the white paste (where present) with a rag and methylated spirits or isopropyl alcohol.

-2. Using a 3-4mm flat bladed screwdriver, gently scrape off the clear conformal coating from the J3 port terminals by running the screwdriver in the direction of the terminals.
-Keep scraping up and down until all the clear coating is removed from and in between the terminals.
-You should be left with a smooth, silver terminal.
-Repeat this process on the other side of the board.
+2. Using a 3-4mm flat bladed screwdriver only, gently scrape off the clear conformal coating from the J3 port terminals by running the screwdriver in the direction shown in the photo below until all clear is removed.
+Scrape up and down the whole length of the terminals until all coating is removed from and in between each terminal.
+You should be left with a smooth, silver terminal all the way up to the green section of the board.
+You must do this on both sides of the J3 port.

-• Note: You must do this on both sides of the J3 port.
-This is the most important step of the process!
+• Note: This is the most important step of the process!
 Failure to follow this step correctly will lead to issues with operation of the chip!

 1. AU Series 1 only.
 If your ECU is missing two small black resistors between the pads circled in the picture on the top side of the board, you will need to join the J3 Enable links on the back side of the board as shown in the Figure 4 for the J3 port to detect the Chip.